Taiwolawal/DevSecOps-CICD/README.md

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/e439240d-1150-4bde-a406-44ae38542479)

 Perform the same for App-server.
-Moving forward we should remove port 22 from both servers.
+Moving forward we should remove port 22 from both servers, ensure you open port 3000 for App-server for the application we will deploy

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/d7ef2d83-7024-496c-b835-8764d045fab9)